ffhibnese/Model-Inversion-Attack-ToolBox/README.md

 ## :sparkles: Acknowledgement
 We express great gratitude for all the researchers' contributions to the **model inversion** community.
-In particular, we thank the authors of [PLGMI](https://github.com/LetheSec/PLG-MI-Attack), who provide high-quality codes for datasets, metrics, and three attack methods. 💓We are very grateful for their great devotion.
+In particular, we thank the authors of [PLGMI](https://github.com/LetheSec/PLG-MI-Attack), who provide high-quality codes for datasets, metrics, and three attack methods.
+We are very grateful for their great devotion.